 Loara High School has an active PTSA and many booster clubs that support student activities, academics, and athletics.
-Parents are also active participants in the School Site Council, WASC committees, Discipline Committee, GATE Advisory Council, English Learner Advisory Council, and the Superintendent's Parent Advisory Council.
+Parents are also active participants in the School Site Council, WASC committees, Discipline Committee, School Safety Committee, GATE Advisory Council, English Learner Advisory Council, and the Superintendent's Parent Advisory Council.
 These representative bodies drive change on campus through the collaborative development of the Single Plan for Student Achievement, School Safety Plan, PBIS implementation, and the Response to Intervention and Instruction (RtI2) plan.
 Furthermore, parents are encouraged to volunteer in a variety of capacities: dance chaperones, morning supervisors, materials sorters, etc.

 Loara's Counseling Department offers a variety of parent information nights that focus on many topics, such as four-year plans, financial assistance for college, homework help, at-risk counseling, and positive and healthy lifestyles.
-A mandatory meeting for parents of struggling 10th-graders has been scheduled for December 2012, to inform them about the California High School Exit Exam (CAHSEE), its impact upon their students, and how they can work with the staff to promote their students' academic success.
-In March of 2013, Loara will begin offering parenting classes through Disciplina Positiva to support parents in maintaining a structured and nurturing home environment.
+A mandatory meeting for parents of struggling 10th-graders is held annually to inform them about the California High School Exit Exam (CAHSEE), its impact upon their students, and how they can work with the staff to promote their students' academic success.
+During the 2013 school year, Loara will also offer parenting classes through Disciplina Positiva to support parents in maintaining a structured and nurturing home environment.